intel/dffml/docs/arch/alice/discussion/0023/reply_0043.md

 - an algorithm for a generic entity, modeling the mind
+- Always think in parallel.
+Use response time to know length if time we can explore train of thought before we need to send control signals associated with that train of thought.
 - You can look at any problem (i.e. system context) through N different lenses.
 Through the eyes of N different entities.
 What each person “sees” or rather, experiences, is a combination of raw data (feature extraction) and feel.
 Mind. interpretation.
 Perspective.
 The results from different output flows overlayed on a cached or in progress execution, hypthesis, etc.
 - https://github.com/cilium/tetragon
 - https://github.com/tokio-rs/axum